 11 November | Château closes for the season

 A liturgical calendar dating from 1843 that belonged to Don Joallis Francisci de Saunhac de Belcastel, then Archbishop of Elne.
 Offered at the Château by the late historian Robert Taussat, exhibited in the 15th century chapel

-An original family tree of the Saunhac, which traces the ancestry of the family to Charlemagne.
+An original family tree of the Saunhac family, tracing the ancestry of the family to Charlemagne.
 Offered by Count Overto Serra of Saunhac de Belcastel

-A stone Virgin Mary of the 7th century, exposed in the 9th century chapel
+A 7th century stone Virgin Mary, permanently installed in the 9th century chapel

 A 15th century Madonna restored with gold and silver leaf, exhibited in the 15th century seigneurial chapel